bigtobster/pgn-extract-alt/README.md

 The core of PGN-extract-alt is based on Chesspresso (http://www.chesspresso.org/).
 The interface is built on Spring Shell (http://docs.spring
 .io/spring-shell/docs/current/reference/htmlsingle/).

-Note that the source code is divided into 3 distinct packages:
+Note that the source code is divided into 4 distinct packages:

 * chess - For chess logic
 * commands - For Spring Shell Commands logic
+* filters - For logic that removes chess games
 * core - For project dependent classes

 ##Contact##